Hierarchy Cookbook

 - How do I access internal fields of an instance?

-- How do I make my parameters accessible from an instance?
+- How do I make my fields accessible from an instance?

-- How do I look up parameters from a Definition, if I don't want to instantiate it?
+- How do I look up fields from a Definition, if I don't want to instantiate it?

 - How do I parameterize a module by its children instances?